Johnny9527/UndergraduateProject_2012/README.md

-# Undergraduate Project - An Auto-website Generator Designed For Elders
+# Undergraduate Project - An Auto-website Generator Designed for Elders

 * I studied Management Information Systems as my major for undergraduate, and receive a BBA Bachelor's title from National Chiayi University of Taiwan in 2013.